mohanvive/editor-pugins/editor-plugins.md

 - **Enable Telemetry** : It enables the Ballerina [telemetry](https://code.visualstudio.com/docs/getstarted/telemetry) service and is enabled by default.
 - **Home** - It specifies the Ballerina home directory path and is only applicable if the **Plugin - Dev: Mod** is enabled.
 - **Ballerina: Low Code Mode** : This sets the low code as the default view of the plugin.
 Source code is the default view in a fresh installation.
 - **Ballerina: Plugin Dev Mode** : It enables the plugin development mode and is disabled by default.
 If it is disabled, the extension picks up the Ballerina runtime installed in the environment.
-Also, if it is enabled, the extension picks up the Ballerina runtime defined in the **Home** [configuration](/learn/tooling-guide/visual-studio-code-extension/configurations/#home).
+Also, if it is enabled, the extension picks up the Ballerina runtime defined in the **Home** configuration above.
 - **Ballerina: Trace Log** : It enables printing trace messages onto the Ballerina output channel and is disabled by default.
 These trace logs mainly include the details of the requests sent from the extension to the Ballerina Language Server.